VISIONAI/VMXdocs/docs/VMXserver.md

 #### Listing models

-The command `list_models` will return a listing of UUIDs which are inside the current VMX directory.
+The command `list_models` will return a listing of UUIDs inside the current VMX directory.

 ```sh
 curl -X POST -d '{"command:"save_model","model_name":"new_model"}'